luccahuguet/yazelix/README.md

 <br>

-### Swap Layout
+### Swap Layouts Behavior
-When you create a second pane (actually the fifth), you transition to the swap layouts:
 - Open and close the sidebar by switching layouts.
-- The fifth pane, on the left, is where new panes will appear, stacked.
+- New panes will be appearing to the left, stacked, but this won't change the layout.
 - You can add more swap layouts as needed, using the KDL files in `layouts`.

 **Two or more panes open with the sidebar open:**